 If an athlete needs to be in performance ready position, they will ideally access the PFT sequence, allowing for lengthened torso with segmental stabilization of the spine (i.e. ASP), optimized center of pressure (COP), and forced breathing with an open airway, ready to activate during performance-under-pressure an explosive power movement or maximum strength.
 Since Athletic Spine PerformanceTM (ASP) is a parameter of PFT, then isolation of the head, shoulder girdle and pelvic girdle is possible, while keeping a stable and strong center due to that expanded loaded coiled spring-like vertebral column.
 The movement is further supported by joint stability and mobility, and abdominal core strength, powered by the forced expiratory musculature, also responsible for transverse plane movement.
 Thus, the transverse plane, even in sagittal or frontal movements, is always ready to react or respond when PFT is activated.
-The athlete keeping a lengthened torso during a full breath cycle, allows for better isolation of the pelvic girdle, the shoulder girdle and head, leading to a more optimal unrestricted rotation during timed and synced torqued movements on an explosive power action.
-This is true for both grounded or midair power actions.
-A primary benefit of preparing in what may be a visibly static stance, an internally dynamic ready position with PFT so that explosive power or maximum strength can be performed in any plane without any extra delay to reaction time or feedforward response.
-A further benefit of the reduced head movement, especially in midair, is better eye tracking and timing of contact of the athlete with the ball.
+The athlete keeping a lengthened torso during a full PFT breath cycle, allows for better isolation of the pelvic girdle, the shoulder girdle and head, leading to a more optimal unrestricted rotation.
+Rotation, somewhat subtle in cycling, is a part of every pedal stroke, but more integral to timed and synced torqued movements on an explosive power action during each pedal stroke in a sprint.
+This is true for grounded, suspended or midair power actions.
+A primary benefit of preparing in what may be a visibly static stance, is an internally dynamic ready position with PFT so that explosive power or maximum strength can be performed in any plane without any extra delay to reaction time or feedforward response.
+A further benefit of the reduced head movement, especially in cycling posture with hands on the handlebars, is better eye tracking.